-Fort Lauderdale Drug Crime Lawyer
+Fort Lauderdale Drug Crimes Defense Attorney

 The war on drugs has taken a devastating toll on our country.
 Millions are imprisoned or on probation because of minor drug crimes, which makes finding work after life in prison virtually impossible for many.
 While communities have been ravaged by gang violence, often fighting for drug turf, those same communities have also been subjected to police violence and levels of racism that many associate with an entirely different era of American history.
 The war on drugs has cost hundreds of billions and has accomplished nothing more than sending millions of young men and women to prison, ruining lives in the process.
 It all began when those seeking office realized that being tough on crime and drugs was a way to win votes, and so the war on drugs was born in the 1970s and has continued on to today.
 Drug crimes are punishable as though they were violent acts, and nearly half of all those incarcerated are serving sentences for drug crimes, according to the U.S. Department of Justice, as opposed to theft or crimes of violence.
 If you have been charged with a drug crime, the penalties that you face are likely incredibly high.
-Contact an experienced Fort Lauderdale drug crime lawyer today to increase your chances of having the charges thrown out or staying out of prison.
+Contact an experienced Fort Lauderdale drug crimes defense attorney today to increase your chances of having the charges thrown out or staying out of prison.

 Mandatory Minimums for Drug Charges Have Detrimental Consequences for Minorities